From-The-Ashes/PilotProject/README.md

-Pilot Project is a Zombs.io-inspired multiplayer top-down wave survival crafting and base-building game.
-With a light-herted approach to graphic and sound design, and a short timeline for production, the goal of this project is to orient the team toward collaborative game development in a relaxed environment.
+Pilot Project is a Zombs.io-inspired multiplayer top-down wave survival and base-building game.
+With a light-hearted approach to graphic and sound design, and a short timeline for production, the goal of this project is to orient the team toward collaborative game development in a relaxed environment.
 Tools used for development are PaintDotNet, Unreal Engine 5.4, and Visual Studio/VS Code.

 To build: